TsvetaKoleva22/React-Travel-Diary/README.md

 # travel-diary2019
 ## Project Assignment for ReactJS SoftUni 2019

-The project is a single-page web application created using React.js library for the user interface and a local server build using Node.js and MongoDB for the back-end.
+The project is a single-page web application created using React.js library for the user interface and a local server built using Node.js and MongoDB for the back-end.
 It supports error handling and data validation and uses React Toastify to show the corresponding notifications.
 The client-side routing uses React-router-dom, and the styling is enhanced with the help of Bootstrap.

 The app is a kind of blog system where keen travelers can share their exciting adventures like travels to exotic destinations or amazing discoveries closer to home.